azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 [Back to top...](Readme.md#contents)
 ### Starting attestation

-The AzSK subscription and services scan cmdlets now support a new switch called *AttestControls*.
+The AzSK subscription and services scan cmdlets now support a new switch called *ControlsToAttest*.
 When this switch is specified, AzSK enters 'attest' mode immediately after a scan is completed.
 This ensures that attestation is done on the basis of the most current control statuses.

 All controls that have a technical evaluation status of anything other than 'Passed' (i.e., 'Verify' or 'Failed' or 'Manual' or 'Error') are considered valid targets for attestation.

-To manage attestation flow effectively, 4 options are provided for the *AttestControls* switch to specify which subset of controls to target for attestation.
+To manage attestation flow effectively, 4 options are provided for the *ControlsToAttest* switch to specify which subset of controls to target for attestation.
 These are described below:

 |Attestation Option|Description|
 |------------------|-----------|